 Rice has over 40,000 varieties and even more ways to serve it.
-It comes from multiple regions, which opens the door for creating a wide range of cultural dishes.
+It comes from multiple regions, which opens the door to creating a wide range of cultural dishes.

 It is one of the most versatile foods in the world.
 Along with being nutritionally sound, it is affordable, easy to cook, and can be eaten for any meal.
 It makes delightful desserts and produces a tasty milk product that can be used for cereal, whipped into a fruit smoothie, or added to coffee and tea.

 Most people are familiar with white, sticky, and brown rice.
 This basic staple can add substance to nearly any meal and is ideal for bulking up soups, stews, and casseroles.

 Rice is either small, medium, or large.
 Short grain is quite sticky and is often found in Sushi. medium grain has a slightly wider kernel and produces a softer texture than short grain, yet still has a sticky quality.